JaminB/free-ssl-proxies/README.md

 ## Description

-Free-ssl-proxies is a lightweight scraper that pulls live `ssl` proxies from `https://sslproxies.org/`.
+`free-ssl-proxies` is a lightweight Python library that scrapes `ssl` proxies from `https://sslproxies.org/`, and provides some convenient objects and caching methods for working with the retrieved proxies.
 This library requires no external Python dependencies to work.